Montana State University: The Renne years

 Roland Renne, president of MSU from 1943 to 1964.

-In 1943, the state board of higher education appointed MSC economist Roland "Rollie" Renne to be the new acting president of the college; he was named the permanent president of the college on 1 July 1944 and served until 1964.
+In 1943, the state board of higher education appointed MSC economist Roland "Rollie" Renne to be the new acting president of the college; he was named the permanent president on 1 July 1944 and served until 1964.

 Brick Breeden Fieldhouse and Worthington Arena, constructed in 1958.

 University status and campus conservatism

 Cobleigh Hall, completed in 1970 as an addition to Roberts Hall, houses several departments in the College of Engineering.

 In February 1964, Leon H. Johnson was appointed president of MSC.
 A research chemist who joined the college in 1943, he had most recently been the executive director of the school's Endowed and Research Foundation (at the time, MSC's largest research unit) and Dean of the Graduate Division.
 Deeply committed to the college's research function, he pushed for MSC to be named a university — a change Renne had since the early 1950s, and which the Montana state legislature approved on 1 July 1965.
 At that time, the school received its new name, Montana State University (MSU).
 Bachelor's degree programs in economics, English, history, music, political science, and other disciplines were quickly established, as was the first university honors program.
 Johnson was a devoted admirer of the arts, and MSU's art and music programs blossomed.
 Johnson quickly worked to end the acrimonious relationship with the University of Montana, and the two schools began to present a united front to the state legislature.

 In 1966, Johnson altered and enlarged the university's administrative structure to help cope with increasing enrollment and increasing campus complexity.
 These changes included creating a 12-member executive council to advise him.
 The council included newly created vice presidents — overseeing areas such as academic affairs, administration, finance, and research.

-Johnson was deeply conservative — fiscally, socially, and politically.
+Johnson was deeply conservative—fiscally, socially, and politically.
 He was deeply committed to continuing Renne's educational plan but declined to spend money on new buildings (preferring to consolidate and renovate rather than expand).
 He also continued Renne's policies largely barring from campus speakers who were not clearly in the political mainstream.
 Johnson's policies were largely supported by the student body and the taxpaying public.
-MSU practiced a policy known as in loco parentis, in which it acted as a "parent" toward the "children" attending school there.
+MSU practiced a policy known as in loco parentis, in which it acted as a "parent" of the "children" studying there.
 To that end, Johnson instituted dress codes, required adult chaperones at dances, banned alcohol, and instituted mandatory military training for freshmen and sophomores.
-Although many American college campuses were engulfed by student radicalism, MSU's student body was as conservative as Johnson was and accepted these restrictions.
+Many U.S. college campuses were engulfed by student radicalism, but MSU's student body was as conservative as Johnson and accepted these restrictions.
 For many years, the biggest issues on campus were ending Saturday morning classes and building student parking lots.